 Last year I shared a little history about Hornsey's Metalworking firm that was By Appt.
-This short piece is about a firm next door who weere organ makers, also by appointment to the Queen.
+This short piece is about the firm who occupied the works in and behind Manor House at 71 High Street.

-Hill & Son and Norman & Beard, church organ builders, was an amalgamation of two firms: William Hill & Son, formed in the 1840s and the East Anglian firm of Norman & Beard, incorporated in 1868.
+Hill & Son and Norman & Beard were church organ builders by appointment to the Queen.
+The firm was an amalgamation of two firms: William Hill & Son, formed in the 1840s and the East Anglian firm of Norman & Beard, incorporated in 1868.

 The business traded on its heritage looking after many of the large cathedral organs and also constantly updating its approach to organ-building so that it also played a large part in the Theatre and Cinema organ business of the 1920s and 1930s.
 The company was acquired by John Christie in 1926 and continued in existence until its demise in 1990.